mariadb-corporation/MaxScale/Documentation/REST-API/Resources-Service.md

 In the URI , the _:name_ must map to a listener and the _:service_ must map to a service.
 Both names must have all whitespace replaced with hyphens.

+When a listener is destroyed, the network port it listens on is available for reuse.

 #### Response